cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

 Added a watchlist to the debugger
 Added the 'align' assembler pseudo command (allocates memory so the next line is aligned on a block of the required size) Added the 'Not' option for scans, which causes all addresses that match the given entry as invalid Changed the Unicode text to UTF-16.
-Text scans are now UTF8/UTF16 (no wincp) Hexview can now show and edit values in 3 different textencodings.
+Text scans are now UTF8/UTF16 (no codepage) Hexview can now show and edit values in 3 different textencodings.
 (Ascii, UTF-8 and UTF-16) Rescan pointerscans on pointerscans that where done on a range can now change the offset